wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

  Datacenter  ------------  Datacenter        If the primary one fails, AWS will automatically switch your endpoint to the                                                  standby

                                             Multi-AZ does not replicate the database across the regions.
+                                            Automated Backups - copy the snapshots to another region.

+ Databases(continued)